senoalvrtsyan/stills/README.md

   decoder pool would slot in behind the same API.
 Options other than the tolerance and the output box cannot change after `open()` — the pixel format determines the converter.
-- `HardwarePolicy::automatic` is a static table, not a measurement: it cannot know that this machine's GPU beats its CPU, or the reverse.
-The pipeline already learns seek and per-frame costs at runtime (`SeekCostModel`, feeding the seek-versus-decode-forward decision), and the NVDEC pathology above is observable from this library's own `get_format` callback — counting renegotiations per seek would detect it on any device instead of naming codecs.
-That is the intended 1.0 answer; until then, `preferHardware` plus `getActiveDecoder()` is the honest override.
+- `HardwarePolicy::automatic` is a static table, not a measurement: it cannot know that this machine's GPU beats its CPU, or the reverse, and on three device families it now has three different right answers for H.264.
+The intended 1.0 answer is measurement — the codec table as an initial guess, then one A/B on real content per *(codec, resolution class, device type)* per process, cached and reported in `fallbackReason` — spelled out under ["What `automatic` should be"](#what-automatic-should-be).
+Not counting `get_format` renegotiations, which an earlier draft of this README proposed and which is the wrong primary signal for the reasons given there.
+Until it lands, `preferHardware` plus `getActiveDecoder()` is the honest override.
 - `open()` blocks on all the I/O the demuxer does and cannot be cancelled; bound it with `demuxerOptions` such as `rw_timeout`.
 - Only right-angle display matrices are honoured (0/90/180/270 plus a horizontal mirror); other